awsdocs/aws-lambda-developer-guide/doc_source/lambda-python-how-to-create-deployment-package.md

   + On OS X and Linux, you source the `activate` script:

     ```
     source path/to/my/virtual-env/bin/activate
     ```

-+ Also, suppose you have installed the **requests** package in the activated environment \(assume that you will you use these in your code\)\.
-You can install these packages as follows :
++ Also, to install the **requests** package in the activated environment, do the following: :

   ```
   pip install requests